goncalovalverde/seshat/README.md

 (or just ./seshat.py in unix based OS).

-After loading the data and starting with success, use your browser of choce and access http://localhost:80i50/
+After loading the data and starting with success, use your browser of choice and access http://localhost:80i50/
->>>>>>> 1d70a0268de6bf9c3423cbcf6af84ec2ad0b099f

 ### Running in a server